xXJSONDeruloXx/decky-lsfg-vk/README.md

 ## Troubleshooting

 **Frame generation not working?**
-- Ensure you've added `LSFG_PROCESS=decky-lsfg-vk %command%` to your game's launch options
+- Ensure you've added `~/lsfg %command%` to your game's launch options
 - Check that the Lossless Scaling DLL was detected correctly in the plugin
 - Try enabling Performance Mode if you're experiencing crashes
 - Make sure your game is running in fullscreen mode for best results